hariprasadzx/hariprasadzx/README.md

-- 👋 Hi, I’m @hariprasad
+- 👋 Hi, I’m Hariprasad R
-- Ik Python and MySQL
-- Here you'll find answers for basics and medium level programs and some forked Android DeviceTree's.
+- Go have a look at my repos :)

 <!---
 hariprasadzx/hariprasadzx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.